kamerinolawrence/NLP_PROJECT/README.md

 Support marketing and product strategy decisions based on data-driven insights.

-In this project, we are aiming to build a machine learning model that can determine the sentiment of a tweet based on the content, whether it is positive, negative, or neutral.This is a Natural Language Processing (NLP) problem, useful for applications such as social media monitoring, brand-analysis, and customer-feedback tracking.
+In this project, we are aiming to build a machine learning model that can determine the sentiment of a tweet based on the content, whether it is **positive**, **negative**, or **neutral**.This is a Natural Language Processing (NLP) problem, useful for applications such as social media monitoring, brand-analysis, and customer-feedback tracking.

 # Key Business Questions